tlevine/www.thomaslevine.com/content/!/let-me-help-you-share-data/index.md

 ---
-title: Let me help you share data
+title: I want to help you share data
+description: I'm looking for work that will let me study open data all day.
+twitter_description: That could mean "open data" or something else.
+tweet_text: Hi Twitter.
+I'm looking for work that will let me study open data all day.
 ---
 As you may have realized, I've recently been [studying](/open-data) data about open data so that we can use data to drive our opening of